Dachande663/PHP-Cron/readme.md

 PHP Crontab
 ====================

-PHP Crontab is a crontab written in pure PHP.
-This is useful for when dealing with many content managed jobs and a regular crontab would be inefficient.
+PHP Crontab is a crontab written in pure PHP with support for parsing standard cron expressions.
+No shell access required.

 0.0 Table of Contents